elahe-dastan/transformer/README.md

 3. N encoder layers

 The input is put through an embedding which is summed with the positional encoding.
 The output of this summation is the input to the encoder layers.
-The output of the encoder is the input to the decoder
+The output of the encoder is the input to the decoder.

+## Decoder
+The `Decoder` consists of:
+1. Output Embedding
+2. Positional Encoding
+3. N decoder layers

+The target is put through an embedding which is summed with the positional encoding.
+The output of this summation is the input to the decoder layers.
+The output of the decoder is the input to the final linear layer.